NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-to-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-openSUSE-on-AMD-Ryzen.md

 ---
 layout: post
-title:  "How I run TensorFlow with CUDA 9 and cuDNN 7 in openSUSE on Ryzen"
+title:  "How to run TensorFlow with CUDA 9 and cuDNN 7 in openSUSE on Ryzen"
 title_img: /assets/post7/title_img.jpg
 abstract: A set of instruction to run a modern version of the deep learning framework TensorFlow on AMD Ryzen.
 date:   2017-10-20 12:00:00 +0300
 categories: Hardware DeepLearning
 article: true
+sitemap:
+    lastmod: 2022-01-18
 ---

 ## Introduction